XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-metadata.md

+---
+html: transaction-metadata.html
+parent: transaction-formats.html
+blurb: Transaction metadata describes the outcome of the transaction in detail, regardless of whether the transaction is successful.
+---
 # Transaction Metadata

 Transaction metadata is a section of data that gets added to a transaction after it is processed.
 Any transaction that gets included in a ledger has metadata, regardless of whether it is successful.
 The transaction metadata describes the outcome of the transaction in detail.